-Established in 1980, Hospice of Anchorage is a non-profit, volunteer hospice dedicated to walking alongside individuals and families prepare for and live well with terminal diagnosis, dying, and grief.
-Unlike traditional medical hospices, we do not require a six-month terminal diagnosis to provide care or medical referral.
-Instead, we offer extended support to individuals with a terminal diagnosis when end-of-life is within two years, ensuring that no one has to navigate these challenges alone.
+Established in 1980, Hospice of Anchorage is a non‑profit, volunteer hospice dedicated to walking alongside individuals and families as they prepare for and live well with terminal diagnosis, dying, and grief.
+As a non‑medical hospice, we do not require a six‑month terminal diagnosis or a medical referral to provide care.
+Instead, we offer extended support to anyone facing a terminal diagnosis within the next two years, ensuring no one has to navigate these challenges alone.

 How We Are Different